 It’s quite a controversial topic.. hmmm, lol :)

 They definitely break the first commandment but most Christians/Catholics do that anyways with their cross necklaces.
 But most religious people don’t understand their religion.
-If you think they’re pretty I say go for it.posted about 4 years ago
+If you think they’re pretty I say go for it.posted over 4 years ago